Non-suit

 A non-suit (British English) or nonsuit (American English) is a legal procedure.
 A plaintiff (or other person bringing a civil action, such as a petitioner) drops his or her suit, under certain circumstances that do not prevent another action being brought later on the same facts.

 United States

-In the United States, a voluntary nonsuit is a motion taken by the plaintiff to release one or more of the defendants from liability.
+In the United States, a voluntary nonsuit is a motion put forward by the plaintiff to release one or more of the defendants from liability.

 An example would be a plaintiff suing a physician and a hospital for damages resulting from surgical complications.
 If the plaintiff settles with the physician, the plaintiff would nonsuit the physician (removing him/her from the suit) but maintain action against the hospital and the suit would continue.
 If the plaintiff later settles with the hospital before trial, the resulting nonsuit would end the case as all defendants have been released.

 A nonsuit is a right of the plaintiff, but it may be prevented if the defendant has pleaded for affirmative relief.

 The law in the United States was established as early as 1828 when the Supreme Court ruled: